PLP-MERN-Stack-Development/week-7-devops-deployment-assignment-k-kipyego/README.md

 # MERN Stack Deployment Demo

-This project demonstrates a full MERN stack application deployment with CI/CD pipelines, monitoring, and best practices for production.
+This project demonstrates a full MERN stack application deployment with monitoring and best practices for production.

 ## 🌟 Live Demo